openHPI/codeoceanR/README.md

 The source code for codeOcean itself is online at <https://github.com/openHPI/codeocean/>

  Updating codeoceanR on the CO-server is a two-step process:
-- In [GH docker actions](https://github.com/openHPI/dockerfiles/actions/workflows/r-4.yml), click 'Run workflow' then again 'Run workflow'.
+- In [GH docker actions](https://github.com/openHPI/dockerfiles/actions/workflows/r-4.yml) (be logged in), click 'Run workflow' then again 'Run workflow'.
 Wait 5 minutes.
 - In [CO execution environment](https://codeocean.openhpi.de/execution_environments/28), from the dropdown next to 'Edit', click 'Synchronize'.
 Should be done in a few seconds.
 Try to do this when no one is scoring exercises, as all running containers are interrupted.
+Note that changes to the run/test commands in the [Dockerfile](https://github.com/openHPI/dockerfiles/blob/master/co_execenv_r/4/Dockerfile) are not synchronized.
-- Wait 3 minutes without score/run (generates new runner container in next run), then copy `packageVersion("codeoceanR")` to any script and run it to check whether the update was successfull.
+- Copy `packageVersion("codeoceanR")` to any script and run it to check whether the update was successfull.